pirsquare-docker/python-common/README.md

 # python-common
-Base image used for python applications.
+Base image that I use for python applications

 ## Installation